Risk Management / Risk Management System

 Risk Management Organization Chart

 The “Pigeon Way” is the cornerstone of all activities.
 It embodies our “heart and soul” and sets the grounds for our actions to stream from this core.
-On this basis, we have established a basic policy on compliance called the “corporate ethics code.”
-The corporate ethics code has two components: corporate ethics guidelines, which comprise the ethical sensibility we must hold to continue to earn the trust and support of society, and a code of conduct, which comprises guidelines that spell out how each employee embodies the corporate ethics guidelines in business activities.
-The corporate ethics guidelines declare that every Pigeon Group employee must comply strictly with laws, regulations and social norms, in both letter and spirit, acting in good faith and with a high sense of ethics.
+On this basis, we have established a basic policy on compliance called the “Corporate Ethics Guidelines.”
+The corporate ethics guidelines have two components: corporate ethics policies, which comprise the ethical sensibility we must hold to continue to earn the trust and support of society, and a code of conduct, which comprises guidelines that spell out how each employee embodies the corporate ethics policies in business activities.
+The corporate ethics policies declare that every Pigeon Group employee must comply strictly with laws, regulations and social norms, in both letter and spirit, acting in good faith and with a high sense of ethics.
 The corporate ethics guidelines enable us to earn the trust and support of stakeholders.
 As the corporate ethics guidelines indicate, we believe it is vital to convey to all Group employees Pigeon’s business philosophy and the sense of values of its management.
 Our representative directors president and all other executives lead by example in rigorously promoting our spirit of ethics and compliance.

 Responses When Compliance Violations are Detected or Perceived